typesanitizer/not-a-blog/opinionated-haskell-guide-2019.md

 otherwise), I recommend using `microlens` (or `microlens-platform`).
 Read this [lens tutorial](https://hackage.haskell.org/package/lens-tutorial-1.0.3/docs/Control-Lens-Tutorial.html), it will cover a large fraction of your use cases.

+(Note: The tutorial refers to the `lens` library, not `microlens`.
+Roughly speaking, you can replace the `Control.Lens` in the tutorial with `Lens.Micro` and the code will still work.)

 ### Error handling